 True service improvement lies not in staying in the same old comfort zone, but rather shifting focus to an “outside-in” view of how services are consumed, from the end-user all the way to the datacenter.

 As we place greater emphasis and value upon XLAs, we need better metrics to measure them against.
 One way to do this is through a scorecard metric that takes into account both technical and experiential data to provide a holistic overview of end-user experiences with the overall services.

 In terms of KPIs for ITSM, this metric could be represented in a single digestible score, which can then be used to drill down all the way to a granular level to identify where issues truly lie.
 The score can then be benchmarked across various industries to help users position themselves and set realistic improvement targets.

 Making the move from SLAs to XLAs is the logical next step for organizations looking to move beyond tech-oriented monitoring tools and starting to include user sentiments in their analytics, diagnostics, and indices.
 With such insight, organizations have the ability to align end-users’ digital experiences directly with business outcomes – by increasing employee engagement and tech wellbeing which benefits overall productivity, risk management, and reputation.

 The importance of the end-user’s perspective has had the added benefit of influencing the evolution of ITSM best practices.
 With ITIL 4, which was launched officially at the end of February 2019, we can expect to see a significant overhaul in the form of an increased focus on holistic corporate culture and business value.
 This manifests itself, in part, by paying far more attention to feedback from business users to get clearer and more accurate insight into what works and what doesn’t in the services that users are consuming – and ultimately paying for.

 Are you using XLAs?
-If so, please let me know how they’re working for you in the comments.
+If so, please let me know how they’re working for you (as KPIs for ITSM) in the comments.